 Social media newsfeeds are oversaturated, and to combat this many platforms are adopting highly specific methods of audience targeting in their advertising platforms.
 This is good for both users and businesses; Users get a more personalized newsfeed and businesses know they are reaching the audience they are interested in.
 You can expect advertising options across all platforms to become even more targeted as years go on, and for businesses to be encouraged (or forced) to include social media advertising in their strategy to reach an audience and achieve their goals.

 Doc Brown from the classic Robert Zemeckis film “Back to the Future” may have been onto something.
 There may come a time when flying cars render roads obsolete.
 But until then, fasten your seatbelt.
-As new technologies and applications emerge and are applied, you may still require a map to navigate all the change we will experience over the next 20 years.
-Here’s to another 20 years of Northwoods paving the way and helping our clients, business partners and our community with the journey.
+As new technologies and applications emerge and are applied, you may still require a map to navigate all the change we will experience in the years ahead.
+We're excited to pave the way and to partner with our clients, business partners, and our community on the journey.

 Follow our blog to stay up to date on the trends you need to know.